How Well Do you Know Your Clitoris?

 How Well Do You Know Your Clitoris?

-Bringing Sex Toys Into Your Bedroom Reading How Well Do You Know Your Clitoris?
-3 minutes Next The Essentiality of Lubricant
+Introducing Sex Toys Into Your Bedroom Reading How Well Do You Know Your Clitoris?
+3 minutes Next The Significance of Lubricant

 Their research proved that there is much more to the clitoris than meets the eye.
-It turns out that the visible clitoris is only the "head" of everything we love!
+It turns out that the visible clitoris is only the "head" of everything beneath.
 They also found that the rest of the clitoral system remains mostly inactive until stimulated.
 When aroused, the head becomes erect.
-Then, two clitoral arms, called the corpus cavernosa, swell up from the clitoral head, reaching down and all the way around either side of the vagina.
+Then two clitoral arms called the corpus cavernosa, swell up from the clitoral head, to reach down and all the way around either side of the vagina.
 (These arms are responsible for much of the pleasure experienced in normal vaginal sex.)

-What did it depend on then?
-Easy-peasy: it's all about the clitoris, both inside and out!
+It's all about the clitoris, both inside and out.
 This erotic button's sole purpose is to provide sexual pleasure.
-With an incredible 8,000 nerve endings, the clitoris is the most sensitive erogenous zone on the female body.
-That is why the clitoris is the key.
-Once awakened, you'll unlock the pleasures of the entire "clitoral complex", leading to stronger and more frequent orgasms, even during lovemaking.
+With an incredible 8,000 nerve endings, the clitoris is the most sensitive erogenous zone of the female body.
+This explains why it holds such a key role.
+Once the button is awakened, the entire "clitoral complex" is awakened, leading to stronger and more frequent orgasms and pleasure, even during lovemaking.

 Clitoral Stimulation Techniques

-Luckily, stimulating the clitoris is relatively easy.
-Once the clitoral system is turned on, some sex positions offer great clitoral contact to maintain the magic.
-Or, include a specially designed toy.
-There are many toys dedicated to clitoral stimulation, which means that delicious solo exploration is also possible.
+Stimulating the clitoris is relatively easy for both parties and once the clitoral system is aroused, some sex positions offer greater clitoral contact than others to maintain the magic.
+One can also include specially designed toys to awaken the system.
+There are many dedicated to clitoral stimulation, making delicious solo exploration is also possible.

-They make orgasm easy to reach and can deliver a host of new sensations to experiment with, such as vibrating, pulsating, throbbing, escalating, etc. A note for those who don't possess a clitoris - it's important to remember just how sensitive this little button is, especially when using a toy.
-Please start slowly!
-Once the clitoris has adjusted to the vibrations, you can begin to increase pressure and REALLY start your playtime!
+Sex toys make orgasm easy to attain and can deliver a host of new sensations for her to test, such as vibrating, pulsating, throbbing, escalating, etc. A note for eager lovers - it is important to remember just how sensitive her little button is, especially when using a toy.
+Please start slowly.
+Once the clitoris has adjusted to the vibrations, you can begin to increase pressure and thoroughly engage.